The Ultimate In Birding Tours

 From Gelephu, we will head back into the hills as we travel westwards to the remote settlement of Tsirang for our final night of camping.

 Bhutan: Day 16 Our prime reason for coming to Tsirang is to explore some untamed stretches of rivers where the rare and probably critically endangered White-bellied Heron still occurs in small numbers.
-Bhutan is most definitely the best place for this rarity, and pairs nest in the Tsirang area, but even so as the area is large and access to the rivers patchy, we will need a bit of good fortune to locate our quarry.
+Bhutan is most definitely the best place for this rarity, and pairs nest in the Tsirang area, but as the area is large and access to the rivers patchy, we will need a bit of good fortune to locate our quarry.

 There are many other Himalayan foothill species to be found in the Tsirang area and we are likely to get a few useful ‘catch ups’.